uiceds/cee-492-term-project-fall-2022-team-online/manuscript.md

 Table: Secondary Component Observation Count {#tbl:seccompobstable}

-Blast furnace slag, fly ash, and super plasticizer are not present in all observations.
+Blast furnace slag, fly ash, and superplasticizer are not present in all observations.
 Table @tbl:seccompobstable shows that there are 209 observations without secondary components.
-Out of the secondary components, superplasticizer is the most prevalent with 651 total observations.
+The superplasticizer is the most prevalent of the secondary components, with 651 total observations.
 However, superplasticizer has the least average mass in the concrete mix.
 There are no observations with both blast furnace slag and fly ash.

 The median age of concrete strength measurement is at 28 days.
 Typical concrete testing in the industry is made on the 28<sup>th</sup> day.
 Some observations were measured after a year from casting.